 PhD studies comprise four years of full-time study and lead to a doctoral degree.
 The PhD studies consist of courses (75 academic credits) and research for the doctoral thesis (165 academic credits).

-PhD studies are regulated by the Higher Education Ordinance, Chapter 5, Uppsala University's rules and regulations and in the general studyplan (Swedish only) for Economic History, Uppsala University.
+PhD studies are regulated by the Higher Education Ordinance, Uppsala University's policies and regulations and in the University's general study plans.

 Work on the doctoral thesis starts during the first semester.
 The doctoral thesis can either be written as a monograph (120 - 200 pages), or designed as a compilation with at least four peer-reviewed papers, of which at least two are self-authored, with an introductory survey ("kappa").
 The doctoral thesis should have an English summary.
 The Uppsala University Library has a unit that offers assistance and support with the thesis production.

 The 75 credit course component comprises 37,5 credits compulsory courses and 37,5 credits optional courses.
 7.5 credits is the equivalent to 5 weeks full-time studies.
 The courses are divided into three sections where A and B are compulsory.
 Occasionally some of the courses will be offered in collaboration with other departments.
 Most courses below are only offered in Swedish.

 Course section A - doctoral thesis preparation and introduction to research (15 credits)

 - Introductory course with thesis PM, 7,5 credits

 - Participation at the Higher seminar and at least two further appearances, e.g. opposition or present research which is not you own, 7,5 credits.